 Transfer to the airport for a short flight back to Yangon.

-Upon returning Yangon you will enjoy a visit to Scott Market, a sprawling 75-year-old market.
+Upon returning to Yangon, you will enjoy a visit to Scott Market, a sprawling 75-year-old market.
 At the market, you will find a wide variety of interesting Burmese souvenirs, from lacquer ware to gems & jewelry – bargain at the stores to fully experience the Burmese market atmosphere!

 Overnight in Yangon